apache/druid/README.md

 Make documentation and tutorials updates in [`/docs`](https://github.com/apache/druid/tree/master/docs) using [MarkDown](https://www.markdownguide.org/) and contribute them using a pull request.

 The documentation site is built using Docusaurus2.
-Install Docusaurus2 with either `npm install` or `yarn install`.
+Install Docusaurus2 by running one of the following in `website`: `npm install` or `yarn install`.
 Then, run `npm start` or `yarn start` in `website/` to see a local preview of your changes.

 If you're looking to update non-doc pages like Use Cases, those files are in the [`druid-website-src`](https://github.com/apache/druid-website-src/tree/master) repo.